rubocode/wfs/introduction/index.md

 a tree of smaller clusters of knowledge.

 > Designing a system thus becomes the discipline of
-> organizing clusters of knowledge.
-> Ultimaltely, it is an exercise in knowledge management.
+> organizing clusters of knowledge — an exercise in knowledge management.

 A cluster of knowledge has a _root_ or a _handle_.
 Any arbitrary graph of knowledge can be considered a cluster when you give